fndmiranda/data-migration/README.md

 type | Model relationship type, `belongsToMany` or `belongsTo`. | string identifier | Column with unique value to validate status. | string show | Columns to show in commands output. | array

+## Security

+If you discover any security related issues, please email fndmiranda@gmail.com instead of using the issue tracker.

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.